BhanuSankarasetty/Find-My-Product/README.md

 **Category:** Full Stack Development / Local Product Discovery Platform
 **Purpose:** Product discovery & vendor availability search

 ---

+## 🛑 Problem Statement

+One day, my father and I visited the city of Guntur.
+On our return, we had very little time, and my father needed to buy some medicine.
+We didn’t know if the medicine was available, or which nearby store had it.

+This scenario highlighted the challenge of finding products quickly and efficiently in local markets, especially when time is limited.

+Find My Product (FMP) aims to solve this by providing a real-time, location-based product discovery platform, making product availability transparent, accessible, and quick to search.

+---

 ## 📖 Overview